dsab123/danielsabbaghcom/_posts/2015-07-25-My-First-Web-Project.markdown

 A similar scheme was used for querying the `Week` table.

 Unfortunately, I'm out of time.

-Also, that snippet of the hymn table probably doesn't look all that pretty.
+Also, that snippet of the tables probably doesn't look all that pretty.
+I'll need to get better at markdown to figure out how to wrap the lines better.

 I'll discuss the database structure in more detail in the next post, as well as the rest of the discussion forecasted at the beginning of this post.